ArasLabs/kanban-like-task-management/README.md

 4. Edit the board name
 5. Double click on the created board to open it.
 6. Add stages and Cards
-7. Cards can be opened by double clicking and they can be drag and dropped from one stage to another.
+7. Cards can be opened by double-clicking and they can be drag and dropped from one stage to another.

 ![Board listing view](./screenshots/boardsView.jpg)
 ![Cards View within a board](./screenshots/cardsSample2.jpg)